 Partnership enables students from Guild’s network of companies, including The Walt Disney Company, Discover Financial and Chipotle Mexican Grill, to enroll

-"We're thrilled to have the opportunity to bring so many potential online learners into the Wildcat family,"said Vincent Del Casino, vice president and interim senior vice provost for academic initiatives and student success at the UA.
-"Our mission is to deliver the UA's world-class higher education programs to ambitious working adults across the globe in a flexible, engaging and highly effective way."
+"We're thrilled to have the opportunity to bring so many potential online learners into the Wildcat family," said Vincent Del Casino, vice president and interim senior vice provost for academic initiatives and student success at Arizona.
+"Our mission is to deliver Arizona's world-class higher education programs to ambitious working adults across the globe in a flexible, engaging and highly effective way."